ethanmuller/blog/docs/nginx.md

 Cool.
 This proves the domain name is pointing to the right place.

 At this point, if we attempt to access this domain name in the browser, we'll get nothing.
-We have a server but we need a *web* server.
+We have a server but we want a *web* server.

 ## NGINX is a web server